klahrich/chiefhustler/content/posts/portfolio-july-2021.md

 This is different from last year, when I was buying growth and momentum without looking too much at the price.

 Note: I don't compare my performance to any index anymore.
-I don't think it's relevant for me, since I'm not trying to attract external money.
-Moreover, it's been a very short time since I've started tracking my results seriously.
-I might revisit and do the comparison after a few years.
+It's not relevant for me, since I'm not trying to attract external money.
+Moreover, it's only been a short time since I've started tracking my results seriously.
+I might revisit and check the comparison after a few years.

 ### Exited